Best Scientific Cybersecurity Paper Competition

-In order to encourage the development of the scientific foundations of cybersecurity, the National Security Agency (NSA) established an award for the best scientific cybersecurity paper.
-NSA invites nominations of papers published in fiscal year 2012 (Oct.1, 2011 - Sept.
-30, 2012) that show an outstanding contribution to cybersecurity science.
-A set of Distinguished Experts will review the nominations according to the criteria published below.
-Awardees will be invited to NSA to receive the award and the top awardee will be invited to present the winning paper to an audience of cybersecurity experts and government personnel.
+In order to encourage the development of the scientific foundations of cybersecurity, the National Security Agency (NSA) established The Annual Best Scientific Cybersecurity Paper Competition.
+NSA invites nominations of papers published between October 1, 2012 and December 31, 2013 that show an outstanding contribution to cybersecurity science.
+A set of Distinguished Experts will review the nominations according to the criteria below.
+Awardees will be invited to NSA to receive the award and the top awardee will be invited to present the winning paper to an audience of cybersecurity experts.

 Papers published in peer-reviewed journals, magazines, or technical conferences are eligible for nomination.
-The date of the publication must be within fiscal year 2012.
-Nominations should, in 500 words or less, describe the scientific contribution of the paper and explain why this paper merits the award.
+The date of the publication must be between October 1, 2012 and December 31, 2013.
+Nominations should include, in 500 words or less, a nomination statement describing the scientific contribution of the paper and explaining why this paper merits the award.
+A strong nomination statement is desired and will be used as part of the criteria when evaluating paper submissions.
 Nominated papers must be available in English and pdf format.
-Nominations must be submitted via the Nomination Submission PORTAL of the Science of Security Virtual Organization.
+Nominations must be submitted via the Nomination Submission PORTAL.
 The nominator may not be an author or co-author of the nominated paper.

 The competition is open to the public and is not limited to U.S. citizens.
 If a paper includes a reviewer as a co-author it may not be considered for an award.

-A set of Distinguished Experts will review the submitted nominations and provide individual assessments to Dr. Deborah Frincke, NSA Deputy Director of Research, and Dr. Patricia Muoio, NSA Chief Trusted Systems Research.
-The following individuals have agreed to serve as Distinguished Experts for the first year:
+A set of distinguished experts will review the submitted nominations and provide individual assessments to the NSA Research Directorate.
+The following individuals have agreed to serve as distinguished experts for the this year's competition:

 Dr. Dan Geer, In-Q-Tel